x-vin/covidcures/docs/src/allopathic.md

    - Gargle mouthwash: 2 x daily – gargle (do not swallow) antiseptic mouthwash with Cetylpyridinium Chloride (e.g. [Scope mouthwash™, Crest mouthwash, Colgate mouthwash][79]) or Povidone / Iodine 1% solution as alternative (e.g. [Betadine® Antiseptic Sore Throat Gargle™][80]).
    - **Ivermectin:**
       - **Chronic prevention for high-risk individuals:** 0.2 mg / kg per dose, taken with or after meals; first dose at the start of the treatment, repeated after 48 hours, and then 1 dose weekly for as long as risk is elevated in the community.
-      - **Post-exposure Covid prevention:** 0.2 mg / kg per dose, taken with or after meals; first dose at the start of the treatment, repeated after 48 hours
+      - **Post-exposure Covid prevention:** 0.2 mg / kg per dose, taken with or after meals; first dose at the start of the treatment, repeated after 48 hours.

 **Immune Fortifying / Supportive Therapy:**
    - [Vitamin D3][81]: 1000–3000 [IU / day][82]. ([Amazon][83])